asukiaaa/asukiaaa-kicad-footprints.pretty/README.md

 # my-kicad-footprints

-Footprints to use my projects.
+Footprints to use on my projects.

 # License